-Discovery Communications Inc. (DISCA), the cable-programming company that owns the Animal Planet and Investigation Discovery channels, reported slower sales than estimated last quarter as the company looks overseas for growth.
+Discovery Communications Inc. (DISCA:US), the cable-programming company that owns the Animal Planet and Investigation Discovery channels, reported slower sales than estimated last quarter as the company looks overseas for growth.

 Discovery, facing slower growth in the U.S., is banking on an expansion in international markets.
 Chief Executive Officer David Zaslav has increased Discovery’s stable of channels and is bolstering its programming in places like Brazil and Mexico.
 The company gets about half its revenue from ads, with the rest coming from rights fees from pay-TV operators.